-That said, it must be noted that conducting in-store spot checks is more of an old school tactic.
-While it might be okay if the stores are close by, it can also be a particularly expensive and cumbersome exercise if you have stores in many different parts of the country.
+That said, conducting in-store spot checks is more of an old-school tactic.
+While it might be okay if the stores are close by, it can also be an expensive and cumbersome exercise if you have stores in many different parts of the country.

-Just to note, this isn’t about trying to catch people out or throw anyone under the bus.
-Rather, it’s to ensure that the work that goes into creating a planogram isn’t for nought.
-There is a good reason why planograms are built a certain way.
+It's worth pointing out that these spot checks aren't about trying to catch people or throw anyone under the bus.
+Instead, they are to ensure that the work that goes into creating a planogram isn’t for nought.
+There is a good reason why you build planograms a certain way.

 An advantage of conducting a spot check is that it’s a direct way of making updates for your stores.
-If you notice that the planogram looks different to the actual shelf, there is a valid reason for the difference, and it appears to be working for the store, they can make a change to the planogram immediately and then send it off to Head Office for sign off.
+If you notice that the planogram looks different to the actual shelf, there is a valid reason for the difference, and it appears to be working for the store, you can change the planogram immediately and then send it off to Head Office for sign-off.

 3. Automate proof of planogram implementations

-By that, we mean take a photograph of the shelf in-store and upload it to a central database, where it can be viewed by Head Office and anyone else who needs to be made aware.
-This includes your buyers and those responsible for creating the planograms.
-That means that if anything is wrong, the store can be contacted directly.
+By that, we mean take a photograph of the shelf in-store and upload it to a central database, where your Head Office and anyone else who needs to be made aware can view it.

 Again, this isn’t about trying to catch a store out.
-It’s rather an attempt to ensure that the store (or stores) are performing to their potential.
-But it’s worth having everyone involved in getting proof that a store's planograms are compliant.
+It’s an attempt to ensure that the store (or stores) perform to their potential.
+But it’s worth having everyone involved to obtain proof that a store's planograms are compliant.

 Planograms are much more than just pretty pictures.
-There is a considerable value to them.
-If they are not implemented correctly, you won’t see the true worth of designing them.
-And the sole purpose of a planogram falls away.
+There is considerable value to them.
+If you don't implement them correctly, you won’t see the true worth of designing them.
+And the sole purpose of a planogram - to help you increase your sales and profits - falls away.